cdklabs/cdk-pipelines-github/API.md

 [JobDefaults](#cdk-pipelines-github-jobdefaults)|Default settings for all steps in the job.
 [JobMatrix](#cdk-pipelines-github-jobmatrix)|A job matrix.
 [JobPermissions](#cdk-pipelines-github-jobpermissions)|The available scopes and access values for workflow permissions.
+[JobSettings](#cdk-pipelines-github-jobsettings)|Job level settings applied to all jobs in the workflow.
 [JobStep](#cdk-pipelines-github-jobstep)|A job step.
 [JobStepOutput](#cdk-pipelines-github-jobstepoutput)|An output binding for a job.
 [JobStrategy](#cdk-pipelines-github-jobstrategy)|A strategy creates a build matrix for your jobs.